 - What if changes are needed on my plans?
-If your plans require any changes, the applicant and contacts listed on the application will be contacted by our Plan Review Staff with required revision to your plans.
+If your plans require any changes, the applicant and contacts listed on the application will be contacted by our permitting staff with required revision to your plans.

 We will email you with payment instructions once your permit application has been reviewed.
-Payments can be made online through the DBS Online Portal, in person at Lynnwood Development & Business Services, or over the phone by calling 425-670-5400.
+Payments can be made online through the DBS Online Portal using the invoice number provided, or over the phone by calling 425-670-5400.

-Once your permit application has been approved and your payment has been received, Permit Staff will email you a copy of your permit or you can pick one up at Development & Business Services.
-You are required to keep a copy of your permit posted in a visible location throughout your project.
+Once your permit application has been approved and your payment has been received, Permit Staff will email you a copy of your permit and any applicable approved plan sets.
+You are required to keep a copy of your permit and approved plan set posted in a visible location throughout your project.

 Inspections are scheduled through the DBS Online Portal.
 Before you request an inspection: